ruslan-shupanov/ruslan-shupanov/README.md

 ### Hi there 👋
+I'm a Junior Technical Writer.
+Glad to meet you.
+- 🔭 I’m currently working on API
+- 🌱 I’m currently learning English
 <!--
 **ruslan-shupanov/ruslan-shupanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.